-Easy to make carrot cookies recipe with cinnamon and all spice and topped with orange icing and walnuts.
+Carrot cookies with orange icing, spiced with cinnamon and allspice, and topped with a tangy-sweet icing and walnuts.

 How to make carrot cookies?

 - Weigh your carrots after you peel them, I like to keep things precise when baking and the peel will make a difference if you weigh the carrots before you peel them.
 Grate the carrots on the fine grater.

 Kitchen scales versus cup measuring

 - I didn't give a cup amount for the grated carrots, because I feel that to be so inaccurate when it comes to grated carrots.
 It really doesn't matter when you make a salad, but I feel it does matter when you bake cookies.

 - If you press the carrots just a little bit in the cup you will end up having more than needed, if you don't press enough you will have not enough, so better just weigh them, it is quicker (no need to transfer the grated carrots from the chopping board to the cup and that several times), cleaner (you only need to place one bowl on the kitchen scales), less messy (amazing how much stuff ends up on the working surface, floor and basically all over the place when you use cups for measuring the ingredients – my kitchen and my clothes are a disaster after each one of these adventures).